Tyre King shooting: 13-year-old remembered in vigil

 - Teen shot by officer after a call about armed robbery

-(CNN)Friends and family members gathered for a vigil for the 13-year-old who was shot by a police officer, after the boy allegedly pulled out a BB gun, according to authorities.
+(CNN)Friends and family members gathered for a vigil for an Ohio 13-year-old who authorities said was fatally shot by a police officer after the boy allegedly pulled out a BB gun.

-On Thursday evening, community members including King's youth football teammates gathered in the Columbus neighborhood near the spot where Tyre King was shot the day before.
+On Thursday evening, community members -- including youth football teammates of the boy, Tyre King -- gathered in the Columbus neighborhood near the site where he was shot the day before.

 "He's really not coming back," said King's sister, Marshay Caldwell, who held back tears.
 "He didn't deserve to die," she told the people who attended the vigil, according to the Columbus Dispatch.

 King, who is black, died at a hospital after an officer, who is white, shot him several times Wednesday evening outside a house in east-central Columbus, police said.
+Officers had been pursuing him and because he matched the description of an armed robbery suspect, police said.

 City leaders in Ohio's capital said the shooting would be investigated to determine whether the officer's gunfire was justified.